v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     This time the policy should be successfully saved.

 25. On the **Created new anti-malware policy** page, it indicates the new policy has been created and will go into effect immediately.
-Select **Done.**
+Select **Done.** <br/>

-        **Note**: If a dialog box appears with a message that indicates your organization settings need to be updated, select **Yes** to continue.
+   		**Note**: If a dialog box appears with a message that
+    indicates your organization settings need to be updated, select **Yes** to continue.
 It may take a minute for your organization settings to be updated.

-26. Your new anti-malware policy should appear in the list of policies on the **Policies & rules > Threat policies > Anti-malware** page.
-Leave your browser and all tabs open and proceed to the next task.
+26. Leave your browser open for the next task.

 ### Task 8 – Manage Connection Filters